Will Banks Issue an Extension on a Short Sale?

 - Sign an addendum extending the closing.
 The short sale bank might want assurance that all parties to the short sale transaction are still on board and ready to close.
 If your agent can send an addendum to the bank that is signed by all sellers and buyers, this will prove that everyone has agreed to the extension.

 - Submit an updated preapproval letter and / or proof of funds from the buyer.
 The letter the short sale bank has in its possession might be several months old by the time the bank had issued short sale approval.
 Show that the buyer is still qualified and ready to close.
 Prove an updated closing statement.
+Don't wait for the bank to ask you for this, just send it.

 - Be professional and treat the negotiator with respect.
 Do not demand the extension or you may not get the extension at all.
 Explain the reasons behind the delay and assure the negotiator of the date by which you will close.